immense/immybot-documentation/src/FAQ.md

 ## Is Immy able to reset windows?

 Yes, you can create a PPKG with the windows reset option selected and then use the task "Apply Provisioning Package (PPKG)" to deploy the PPKG.

+## ImmyBot Agent logs show an error of "The specified SAS token is expired"

+This will occur if the device's system time is incorrect.
+Ensure that the system time is correct and then restart the ImmyBot Agent Service.